-Paul Brockman was appointed President & Chief Executive Officer of Enstar (US) Inc. in 2016, and continues to serve as its president.
-He served as Chief Operating Officer of Enstar (US) Inc. from 2014 to 2016.
-From October 2012 to November 2014, he served as Senior Vice President, Head of Commutations for Enstar (US) Inc. Before joining Enstar (US) Inc., he worked as Head of Reinsurance for Resolute Management Services UK Ltd. in its London office from April 2007 to October 2012 and, from April 2001 to April 2007, he worked as Manager of Reinsurance Cash Collection and Debt Litigation within the reinsurance asset division of Equitas Management Services Ltd in London.
+Paul Brockman is the President and Chief Executive Officer of Enstar (US) Inc. ("Enstar US").
+He served as President and Chief Operating Officer of Enstar US since November 2014.
+From October 2012 to November 2014, he served as Senior Vice President, Head of Commutations for Enstar US.
+Before joining Enstar US, he worked as Head of Reinsurance for Resolute Management Services UK Ltd. in its London office from April 2007 to October 2012 and, from April 2001 to April 2007, he worked as Manager of Reinsurance Cash Collection and Debt Litigation within the reinsurance asset division of Equitas Management Services Ltd in London.

-David Atkins:
+David Atkins